Mohayemin/param-diff/README.md

 # How to run
 Java 12 is needed to run the tool.
-Download the executable jar from here and run the following command
+[Click here to download the executable jar](https://github.com/Mohayemin/param-diff/releases/download/v1.0/ParamDiff.jar) and run the following command:
 `java -jar ParamDiff.jar "<repo-name>" "<data-dir>" "<repo-url>"`
 * `data-dir` is the folder for repositories and output CSVs.
 * `repo-name` is a short name of the repository.